 Athens, Greece – During another year of intense migration crisis in Greece, a self-organized, feminist, anti-fascist, and anti-racist initiative called The House of Women for Empowerment and Emancipation is building networks of mutual aid for detained refugees and migrants.

-In the squatted and self-managed Embros Theater, a short distance from Athens’ city center, The House of Women organizes itself horizontally through the use of assemblies, similar to working group meetings.
+The House of Women organizes itself horizontally through the use of assemblies, similar to working group meetings.
 The initiative stands against patriarchy, sexism, trans-phobia, homophobia, capitalism, and other destructive forces.

-While documenting many stories in Greece this summer, Unicorn Riot’s Niko was invited to visit with two members of The House of Women, Iris and Xara, about their initiative.
+While documenting many stories in Greece this summer, Unicorn Riot’s Niko was invited to visit with two members of The House of Women, Iris and Xara, and hear about their initiative.
 Iris spoke to us in Greek during the interview, while Xara spoke in English and translated for Iris.
 Watch the video below:

 Among the varied ways in which they are active in Athens, The House of Women provides mutual aid for detained women immigrants and refugees.